Epic acquires game security and player services firm Kamu

 It sounds like Kamu will not only benefit Fortnite’s security.
 It will also be good for Unreal Engine users.

-Sweeney continued, “Building and launching games today is incredibly challenging, and only half the battle.
+Sweeney continued, “Building and launching games today is incredibly challenging and only half the battle.
 Kamu’s tools for managing live games help developers grow and sustain their games successfully after launch.
 At Epic, we succeed when developers succeed.”